verrazzano/docs/content/en/docs/reference/API/OAM/IngressTrait.md

                                     - "customer"

 ```
-With reference to the hostname, the following rules need to be followed:
+The following are the rules related to the hostname:

-1. If you are providing a hostname, you can provide a certificate otherwise verrazzano will generate one for you.
+- If you provide a hostname, then you have an option to provide a certificate.
+If you do not provide a certificate Verrazzano generates one for you.
-2. If you are providing a certifcate, then you must provide a hostname.
+- If you provide a certificate, then you must provide a hostname.
-3. If you do not provide either a hostname or a certificate, verrazzano will generate one for you.
+- If you do not provide either a hostname or a certificate, then Verrazzano automatically generates them for you.

 #### IngressTrait